Sarah Tarlow

-Biography
+Early life and education

 Sarah Tarlow was born in 1967.
 She obtained a BA in 1989 from Sheffield University, a MPhil (1990) and a PhD (1995) from Cambridge University.

+Career

 Tarlow taught at the University of Wales, Lampeter from 1995 to 2000.
 In 2000, she became a lecturer in Historical archaeology at the University of Leicester, and in 2006 was promoted to senior lecturer.
 In 2012, Tarlow was awarded the chair in archaeology.

 Tarlow's research focuses on the historical archaeology of Great Britain and Northern Europe.
 She has published several books, journals and edited anthologies on the archaeology of death and burial, including the Handbook of the Archaeology of Death and Burial (Oxford Handbooks).
 Tarlow also studies the archaeology of emotion and issues of archaeological ethics.

 From 2011 to 2016, Tarlow directed the large-scale research project, Harnessing the Power of the Criminal Corpse, funded by the Wellcome Trust.
 The study focused on the period between the sixteenth century and the twentieth century, and investigated the management, treatment and uses of the criminal corpse in Britain.
 The project's overall goal was an examination and discussion of the "changing ideas of self and person as they relate to the body".

+Tarlow is a member of the editorial advisory board of the archaeology journal Antiquity.

+Writing

+Tarlow's memoir, The Archaeology of Loss: Life, love and the art of dying (Picador, 2023)) is about caring for her husband, also an archaeologist, Mark Pluciennik, who had a progressive neurological illness affecting his brain and his functioning.
+Pluciennik died by suicide in 2016.
+Tarlow writes about finding it difficult to accept her role as his carer, and about how exhausting caring for him was, as well as about her grief.
+She is an advocate of assisted dying.